 Use different branches in your repo

-In our tutorial we specifically use the master branch of our repo, but you are free to use other branches; you could create a documentation website for your existing repository by using a docs branch, for example.
+In our tutorial we specifically use the main branch of our repo, but you are free to use other branches; you could create a documentation website for your existing repository by using a docs branch, for example.